 The increasing cost of feed inputs and forage is boosting the entrance of feed premix into the market.
 Premix is an important component in animal nutrition, as it improves the compound feed quality and nutrition, particularly in weaning animals.
 This improved nutritional quality enhances the animal performance and health; subsequently, improving the yield and quality of animal-derived products.

-The global feed premix market revenue is expected to register a CAGR of 5.27%, during 2017-2022 (the forecast period) and account for USD 14.52 billion by 2022.
+The global feed premix market revenue is expected to reach USD 14.52 billion by 2022.
 The Asia-Pacific is driving the market sales and expected to hold 33.56% of the global market revenue by 2022.
-The South American market is expected to register a CAGR of 5.86%, owing to the growing demand for meat products and increasing domestic meat production.
+The South American market is expected to grow at a high CAGR owing to the growing demand for meat products and increasing domestic meat production.
 With rapid economic growth, the demand for meat protein is increasing, especially in China, India, Malaysia, and Thailand.
 North American market is mature and expected to occupy a share of 22.82% by 2022, owing to the increasing per-capita meat consumption and on-farm mixing.

 GROWING DEMAND FROM CATTLE AND SWINE INDUSTRIES